Find friends, join a group, make the most of UCL Start browsing

 UCL Halls of Residence

 Most students spend their first year at University at halls.
 These buildings are usually owned by UCL or private providers.
-UCL has varying types of accommodation based on your degree, if you have children or need accommodation over the summer.
+UCL has varying types of accommodation based on your degree, if you have a family or need accommodation over the summer.

-UCL has a small number of residences for students who are married or in a civil partnership.
-There’s also family accommodation for students who have children.
+UCL has a small number of residences for students who have a partner and/or dependents.
+These range from double rooms to one or two bedrooms self-contained flats.
 If you fit into one of these groups then take a look at the accommodation you may be eligible for, however just bear in mind that accommodation is not guaranteed for these groups.

 Private Halls of Residence

 A lot of postgraduate and undergraduate students will find accommodation in private halls.
 UCL works with several different organisations to offer private accommodation to students living in London.
+Some of these are halls that UCL has a number of places in to allocate to students, others are halls that UCL has agreed specific prices with.
 Private halls can vary but most rooms are en-suite with shared kitchen facilities.
 Private halls will also have common rooms, study spaces and are a good way of meeting new students.
-One thing to note is that overall costs of living in private halls tend to be higher than shared accommodation.
+One thing to note is that overall costs of living in private halls can be higher than shared accommodation.

 UCL is a member of University of London Housing Services, who offer a comprehensive service to all University of London students.
 They have a range of properties that they rent out themselves, including a number of registered independent halls of residence.
 You can find more information of the University of London Housing Services website.
 They also publish a very useful booklet – London Student Housing Guide - which covers all aspects of finding and living in private rented accommodation.